Belonging / Poem by (TPAC) Alexander Coppedge

-This picture seemingly projected an obvious occurrence; displayed the action as commonly known viewing the various features shown: feeling deep this strange about cast dread, something just wasn't right.
+This picture seemingly projected an obvious occurrence; displayed hard action as commonly known when viewing the various features: felt deep this strange about cast dread, holding onto something that just wasn't right.

-The picture is of a clear vision of people interacting with each other, moving to and fro about each other, doing seemingly normal endeavors: absent myself from sensing shown all perfect, ideas, something peculiar.
+The picture is a vision of people interacting with each other, moving to and fro about each other, doing normal endeavors: absent myself from sensing all perfect, set ideas, something peculiar.

-I'm communicating with them by talking, answering any questions I can, removing any abnormal doubt: trapped in absolute silence, in this closing wall of suspension what's actually happening.
+I'm communicating by talking with them, answering any questions I can, removing any doubt: trapped in this silence, closing the wall of suspension about what's actually happening.

 Their faces watching me peering directly towards me; seemingly to them, I am being the major event: denying their smiling glances upon me doubtful, that assures nothing.

-I don't recognize any of them moving about me; thinking to myself once again this is surely a trap: finding no escape from itch, only tight closed doors, from this apparent dreaming nightmare.
+I don't recognize any of them moving about me; thinking to myself once again, this is surely a trap: finding no escape from the itch, only tight closed doors, from this apparent dreaming nightmare.

 I frantically searched the room for any exit, trying to break what presented as the norm, eventually coming upon my probable freedom: taking a final gasp of things before opening that door.